Anjin2017/D.CustomerService/README.md

 Get /Order/OrderDate/{FromDate}{ToData}
     ->  This API will be used to get order using order date range

-Get /Products
+Get /Products/{limit)(offset)
-    ->  Get all Products
+    ->  Get all Products. this API need pagination parameters to limit the response size.

 Get	 /Products/{ID}
     ->  Get Products by ID